Skip to content

 No traces appearing in Sematext:

-• Check browser developer console for network errors
+• Check the browser developer console / Network tab for failed requests to the OTLP endpoint

 • Check sampling rate isn't too low